wr3cckl3ss/system3/README.md

 *THERE WILL NO LONGER BE ANY UPDATES FOR NON-GALAXY DEVICES*

 The power pack will NOT WORK on NEW SECURITY nor will it WORK on Non-Galaxy devices that carry a different signature.
 However, there are soms tricks, that can LEAD YOU all the way up to the One UI 6 Jan.
 Security patch.
-At this time i will not disclose what those tricks are and will share including a summary of everything here at a more later date.
+At this time i will not disclose what those tricks are and will a summary of everything here at a more later date.
 As I previously stated many times.
 Make SURE all the apps from the zip folders are installed.
 REMOVE anything you don't want. but I ultimately did my best to inclue any apps in the zips, where i feel, like a possible privilege escalation could be found or where i believe the door was left wide open.
 It's solely up to you to figure out, HOW?

 The combo apps SHOULD and WILL install on vulnerable firmware (July 2023 or older) using the PrePackageInstaller command, I DISCOVERED!
 Dont believe the hypes, liars, thieves, low-life, scammers who claim something is theres, when NOT a single bit of R&D was ever put into this except by me.

 Enjoy the update and please, dont create issues for things you can use your local search provider to find and figure out, including why this project will NOT work for you.

--wr3cckl3ss

 ## Act 4: Sorry 4 The Wait #2 : Summer 2024.

 *UNDER CONSTRUCTION*

+  -wr3cckl3ss

 ```
 ALL previous commands from the past system shells still work.